willis240/willis240.github.io/README.md

 - Gave Rough Draft Presentation of Google Pinging Project
 - Brainstormed ideas with Matt and Arsh about how to monitor the devices and network

+#### June 25

+- Created a diagram of the Solar Test Site
+- Researched what makes a healthy network

 ## About Me

 Currently, I am a college student working toward a Bachelors Degree in Computer Science.
 Though I do not have specific plans for what I intend to do after obtaining my degree, I intend to pursue a job in the Computer Science career field to further my skills following graduation.